memgraph/docs/products/memgraph/v0.13.0/concepts/graph-algorithms.md

-Using appropriate data structures the worst-case performance of our implementation can be expressed as  `O(|E| + |V|log|V|)` where `E` denotes a set of edges and `V` denotes the set of nodes.
+Using appropriate data structures the worst-case performance of our implementation can be expressed as  `O(|E| + |V|log|V|)` where `E` denotes the set of edges and `V` denotes the set of nodes.

 A sample query that finds a shortest path between two nodes looks as follows: